Shakeyoo/SNV-GenCD/README.md

 conda activate snv-gencd
 ```
 💬 Data Preparation

-Download the LEVIR-CD and WHU-CD datasets.
-Please download them and organize them in the following folder/file structure:
+Download the LEVIR-CD and WHU-CD datasets.Please download them and organize them in the following folder/file structure:

 ```bash
 复制代码